Trinity Western University: Academic programs

 Trinity Western University is an independent, privately supported institution, offering a liberal arts education.
 Since its founding in 1962, it has identified as a Christian institution, although it has always been governed independently from any church or religious organization.
-It is currently administered by a 14-member Board of Governors, to which the President reports.
-Theologian, Dr. Mark Husbands, is the current president effective July 1, 2019.
+It is currently administered by a 17-member Board of Governors, to which the President reports.

 Undergraduates fulfill general education requirements, choose among a wide variety of elective courses, and pursue departmental concentrations and interdisciplinary certificate programs.
 Students usually take classes through the university's semester system, with three semesters taking place each year.
 The fall semester lasts from September to December, and the spring semester from January to April.
 For students wishing to take classes over summer, the university offers several courses on campus as well as travel studies through its summer semester programming, which runs from May to August.

-Graduate students take courses through the Faculty of Graduate Studies and ACTS Seminaries.
+Graduate students take courses through the School of Graduate Studies.
 Master's degree programs are available in the humanities, education, linguistics, psychology, business, nursing, and theology.

-The university hosts a number of research institutes and centres, including the Dead Sea Scrolls Institute, Gender Studies Institute, Religion, Culture and Conflict Research Group, Septuagint Institute, Centre for Entrepreneurial Leadership, Centre for Spiritual Formation in Higher Education, Religion in Canada Institute, as well as, the Institute of Indigenous Issues and Perspectives.

-Trinity Western's students are from all 10 provinces, 37 U.S. states, and 33 foreign countries.
-The student body is 72% Canadian, 12% American, and 13% are from overseas.
-The university employs a faculty of approximately 250 instructors and professors, enabling a student to faculty ratio of 11:1, and an average class size of 25.
-Over 85% of Trinity Western's professors have doctorates.

-Trinity Western University is accredited by the Association of Universities and Colleges of Canada, and is recognized by the U.S. Department of Education.
-Trinity Western University is a member of the Council for Christian Colleges and Universities.
-Tuition for the 2014–15 academic year was $22,260 CDN, making tuition the most expensive of any Canadian university.
-Roughly 95% of Trinity Western's incoming and transfer students receive some financial aid in the form of scholarships or grants not including loans.
-International students pay the same fees as Canadian students.

-Trinity Western University is a member of the Royal Society of Canada, the senior national organization for the promotion of learning and research in Canada.
+Undergraduate tuition for the 2025–26 academic year is $779 CDN per credit hour.[14]
+International students pay roughly the same fees as Canadian domestic students.
+97% of students received scholarships and financial aid from TWU in 2019.